• Skip to main content

 • Break up the tomatoes nicely so they cook quicker.
 You can just mash them real good using a hand masher or even, blend your seed-less peeled tomatoes in a food processor first before adding them to the pot.

-• The best flavor will be created by cooking longer at lower heat, but if you have less time in front of you, you can cook at a slightly higher heat, always uncovered, but be sure to stir often so it does not stick to the bottom of the pot.
+• The best flavor will be created by cooking longer at a lower heat, but if you have less time in front of you, you can cook at a slightly higher heat, always uncovered, but be sure to stir often so it does not stick to the bottom of the pot.

 Front angle view on a white bowl that contains a penne pomodoro pasta dish.
 The bowl is garnished with vegan parmesan cheese and more fresh basil.
 There is a fork on the side of the bowl and some crusty bread in the background.